Universalization and the Origins of Fiscal Capacity: Introduction

-Motivated by situations in which a state may transition out of a weak provision equilibrium, we extend the model to a dynamic environment in which the elite privately observes the value of public goods.
-This extension allows us to examine how information asymmetries affect compliance and fiscal reform when citizens cannot directly observe the effectiveness of public spending.
-In this setting, choosing between public provision and rent extraction conveys information to citizens, shaping their beliefs and compliance behavior.
-A key feature of this environment is that information about fiscal fundamentals influences behavior not only through updated expectations about the elite but also directly through moral preferences: a higher perceived value of public spending raises the moral cost of evasion, strengthening compliance even before expectations adjust.
+To take the analysis beyond this static benchmark, we then study an infinite-horizon environment in which the value of public spending evolves over time and is privately observed by the elite.
+The elite's allocation choice becomes a signal of fiscal fundamentals: when citizens observe public spending rather than rents, they update their beliefs about the value of public goods.
+Under universalization, this update translates into higher compliance within the same period.
+This informational channel is absent under reciprocity, where compliance responds to the observed spending mix but not to inferred fundamentals.
+The dynamic structure thus produces a distinctive prediction, which we call \emph{credible reform}: a self-enforcing equilibrium in which elite provision reveals a high-value state and the resulting belief update triggers an immediate expansion of fiscal capacity.

 The dynamic analysis yields two main results.
-First, morality activates credible reform: when the value of public goods is only moderately high, self-interested elites would not provide them on material grounds alone, but sufficiently strong morality makes provision a credible signal of high value, prompting citizens to raise compliance within the same period.
+First, morality activates credible reform: when the value of public goods is only moderately high, self-interested elites would not provide them on material grounds alone, but strong enough moral internalization makes provision a credible signal of high productivity, prompting citizens to raise compliance within the same period.
 Second, morality amplifies the fiscal response to reform: higher morality magnifies the compliance jump triggered by credible provision, expanding the tax base immediately.

-In our analysis, we distinguish between a weak high state, in which morality is essential for credible reform, and a strong high state, in which strong provision incentives make reform self-enforcing.
-Together, these findings suggest that moral societies have a structural advantage in escaping low-capacity equilibria once they experience positive shocks to the value of their common goods,an implication that does not follow directly from reciprocity-based models.
+In our analysis, we distinguish between a weak-high state, in which morality is essential for credible reform, and a strong-high state, in which strong provision incentives make reform self-enforcing.
+Together, these findings suggest that moral societies have a structural advantage in escaping low-capacity equilibria once they experience positive shocks to the value of their common goods, an implication that does not follow directly from reciprocity-based models.
+We illustrate these mechanisms with two cases: the Nordic countries, where high moral internalization sustains compliance under moderate enforcement \citep{rothstein2005all,uslaner2008corruption}, and Botswana, where pre-existing civic norms enabled credible fiscal reform following the discovery of diamonds \citep{acemoglu2003african,robinson2006political}.